LJPZebra/OLU/Fiber_coupling.md

 ## For the coupling we will need

+*	Two coupling mirrors to align the visible laser into the fiber.

 Once the pulsed infrared laser is coupled
 Fiber P1-460B-FC-2  (3mm jacket, NA1 = 0.1-0.14) => collimation lens C171TMD-A (f = 6.2 mm, NA = 0.6, Mounted Aspheric Lens, ARC: 350 - 700 nm) =>  coupling lens AC254-040-B-ML